gimlet-io/gimlet-documentation/src/pages/blog/clickops.md

 - The infrastructure as code repository must be accessible for peoplpe who prefer to work outside of clickops tools.
 - Clickops must fit the workflows, like merge request reviews, that people follow when making code changes.

+## Who is clickops for

+Unlike popular belief, dashboards are not made for the inexperienced.

+Clickops is made for the otherwise smart people, who understand what is going on, but

+- not confident enough
+- too busy to
+- focusing on other part of the software lifecycle

+to write the yaml bits from scratch for errorprone and otherwise repetative tasks.

+If you don't believe us, we are happy to circle back Corey's points: we are pretty sure you are not reading this article in a command line browser.

 ## Tools using the clickops approach

 - [Codefresh](https://codefresh.io/)